-Services take place at St Michael’s on two Sundays each month, with one held at St Mary’s and a combined service with the other Mission Community congregations rotating between the different parishes.
+Services take place at St Michael’s on the second and fourth Sundays each month, and a combined service with the other Mission Community congregations rotating between the different parishes.

 St Mary at the Cross, Whitford

 Built in 1908 as a daughter church to St Michael’s, St Mary’s was originally designated as a mission church for the village of Whitford.
-Prayer book services are held here once a month, with special services quarterly.
+Special services are held here for festivals.
 The church seats 36.

 Church and Village Activities